hrtywhy/hrtywhy.github.io/_posts/2025-09-20-seo-poisoning-scam-indonesia.markdown

 Once indexed, these poisoned results resemble legitimate community Q&A threads.
 A victim searching for loan cancellation instructions might land on a forum post where multiple accounts are “discussing” the issue.

+- **Fake engagement**
-- **Fake engagement:** Dozens of replies from sockpuppet accounts reinforce credibility.
+<br> Dozens of replies from sockpuppet accounts reinforce credibility.
-- **Injected contact numbers:** Each thread prominently displays “customer service” phone numbers — which belong to scammers.
+- **Injected contact numbers**
+<br> Each thread prominently displays “customer service” phone numbers — which belong to scammers.
-- **Wide platform abuse:** The campaign spans multiple loan providers, including **Adakami, BTN, EasyCash, Kredit Cepat, Uangme, Lazbon and Gopay**.
+- **Wide platform abuse**
+<br> The campaign spans multiple loan providers, including **Adakami, BTN, EasyCash, Kredit Cepat, Uangme, Lazbon and Gopay**.

 The **illusion of consensus** (many users repeating the same number) dramatically increases trust.